jensakrom/oauth2-passport.js/README.md

 this is about oauth2 with passport.js

 Install to try Oauth
-1. clone this repository
+1. Clone this repository
-2. install this repository
+2. Install this repository
    - type npm install
-3. this repository not include module keys.
+3. This repository not include module keys.
 In this keys consist of
    - google secret id
    - mongodb uri
    - session key
+4. Create Google+ id and secret in google developer

-   you must create keys.js in folder config and then type this script
+5. You must create keys.js in folder config and then type this script

    module.exports = {
     google:{